 The time to harvest rhubarb begins in April and only lasts for a few short weeks.
 In this article, we’ll tell you how to harvest rhubarb, and when the ideal time is, and how to avoid common mistakes.

-Rhubarb can be prepared in many delicious ways, and because of its high mineral content, this pleasantly sour vegetable is considered especially healthy.
+Rhubarb can be prepared in many delicious ways, and because of its high mineral content, this pleasantly tart vegetable is considered especially healthy.
 Rhubarb is beloved by many, but there’s one catch for its devoted fans: rhubarb can only be harvested for a short period of time.

 Rhubarb is generally ready to be harvested beginning in April, and ending in late June.
 The stalks continue to ripen after that time, but they should no longer be harvested and consumed.
 There are two reasons for this:

 - The oxalic acid content is too high: Rhubarb contains oxalic acid, which is not necessarily bad for you.
 The human body itself produces oxalic acid, and it can be found in many plants, like spinach, kale, and beets.
 But too much oxalic acid can cause damage.
 In high enough concentrations, it can cause stomach irritation, kidney problems, and leach calcium from the body.
 The longer the rhubarb ripens, the more oxalic acid is produced — which is why you should only ever harvest rhubarb until the end of June.

 - The rhubarb plants must be able to regenerate: At the end of June, rhubarb plants have a second growth spurt.
 They must complete this growth cycle and be allowed to bud so that they can return the following year.
 If you harvest rhubarb after the end of June, you may not harvest any at all the following year.

 MISTAKE #2: Harvesting your rhubarb before it’s ripe